tchibatron/dbeaver/Creating-Connections.md

    [[images/connect-wizard-driver.png]]

    To quickly find the needed driver, you can type a hint in the text field above the list of drivers.
-   If you cannot find a driver for your database then probably there is no suitable and you need to create one.
+   If you cannot find a driver for your database then probably there is no suitable driver and you need to create one.
 Please see [[Create database driver|Create-database-driver]] article.

    NOTE: The list of database drivers diaplays the number of exising connections next to each driver.
 No number is displayed if there are no connections.